-The drive tray bezel is designed to accommodate both SAS and SATA-interfaced hard disk drives.
+The drive tray bezel is designed to accommodate both SAS and SATA-interfaced SSDs (solid-state drives).
 Get familiarized of the components of your system's drive tray bezel.

 Number Part Description 1 Release button Push this button to unlock the drive tray from the drive tray slot.
-2 Drive busy LED This LED provides the status of the hard disk drive.
-3 Power status LED This LED provides the power status of the hard disk drive.
+2 Drive busy LED This LED provides the status of the SSD.
+3 Power status LED This LED provides the power status of the SSD.

 WARNING!
-Be careful not to drop or put heavy objects on the drive tray, as these may cause it to bend or deform the drive tray's structure.
+Be careful not to drop or put heavy objects on the drive tray, as these may bend or deform the drive tray's structure.
 If the drive tray is deformed, it may not fit into the system's drive bay.